JetBrains/kotlin-web-site/docs/topics/mpp/mpp-share-on-platforms.md

 kotlin.native.enableDependencyPropagation=false
 ```

-Besides [platform libraries](native-platform-libs.md) shipped with Kotlin/Native distribution, this approach can also
+In addition to [platform libraries](native-platform-libs.md) shipped with Kotlin/Native, this approach can also
-handle a custom [`cinterop` library](native-c-interop.md) making it available in shared source sets.
-To enable it,
+handle a custom [`cinterop` libraries](native-c-interop.md) making them available in shared source sets.
-specify the additional `kotlin.mpp.enableCInteropCommonization` key:
+To enable this support, specify the additional `kotlin.mpp.enableCInteropCommonization` key:

 ```properties
 kotlin.mpp.enableCInteropCommonization=true